What is Documentary Family Photography?

 Just think of it as family time instead of an appointment!

-If you’d like a shoot like I’ve described here for your own family, please do get in touch.
+If you think documentary family photography is up your street and you’d like a shoot like I’ve described here for your own roost, please do get in touch.
 I’d love to hear from you!

 Leave a Reply